 Svart / Svartisen Glacier

 Located near the base of the Svartisen glacier, this hotel goes above and beyond when it comes to sustainability.
 This is because it is the world’s first energy positive hotel, meaning that you are able to reduce your carbon footprint to absolutely zero while staying there.

 This reason alone is enough to get many people to travel to the Arctic Circle and spend a few nights at this exquisite hotel.
 While it is not quite open yet, it is planned to open up in 2022 and is expected to become an instant hit among the ecotourism travelers once the doors are opened to guests.

 A big part of ecotourism is exploring nature, which Norway has plenty of thanks to its spectacular fjords.
 Among them is the Hardangerfjord, which is the third-largest fjord in the world and an incredible spectacle to see.

 Including over 100 miles of sparkling water, this impressive fjord is home to some of the best kayaking tours in the entire country.
-By including attractions like the Norwegian Nature Center Hardanger and the Hardanger Folk Museum, as well as providing the opportunity to experience some local cuisine prepared by residents, Hardangerfjord is truly one of the best ecotourism destinations in all of Norway.
+By including a cider experience with local food, providing the opportunity to experience some local cuisine prepared by residents, Hardangerfjord is truly one of the best ecotourism destinations in all of Norway.